finleybacon/Recipes/guacamole.md

 ## Steps

+1. Cut the avocado in half
-1. Scoop the avocado into a bowl
+2. Scoop the avocado into a bowl
-2.
+3. Smash the avocado